mikeboiko/nvim-flow

 cmd: python "{{filepath}}" --name mike

-Open the file in Neovim and run :FlowRun or :FlowDebug — nvim-flow resolves the command for the current file and executes it in a terminal split:
+Open the file in Neovim and run :FlowRun or :FlowDebug — nvim-flow resolves the command for the current file and executes it in a split.
+In the default buffer mode, output is rendered in a normal Neovim buffer so narrow splits do not hard-wrap PTY output:

 Motivation